Bill Hardwick: Member of the Missouri House of Representatives

 In 2024, Bill Hardwick supported the deployment of Missouri National Guardsmen to the United States southern border stating: "if we don't have a border, we don't have a country, a political boundary that a nation state could define its jurisdiction.
 That's part of what makes us a sovereign nation."
 Hardwick also argued the border crisis led to the inflow of fentanyl and human trafficking into the United States.

 In the 2024 election cycle, Missouri Right to Life endorsed Hardwick due to his anti-abortion stances and votes.
 Hardwick was an outspoken opponent of Missouri's Amendment 3 in 2024 which established the rights to reproductive health care in the Missouri Constitution.

 Bill Hardwick was the Chairman and member of the board of directors of the Sustainable Ozarks Partnership.
 The Sustainable Ozark Partnership is nonprofit to support and strengthen the Fort Leonard Wood Region.
 This region is defined as the four counties – Laclede, Phelps, Pulaski, and Texas – surrounding Fort Leonard Wood.

 In 2025, Hardwick cosponsored and encouraged the passage of the Missouri Farm Bureau health plan bill which provided more healthcare plan options and healthcare contract options for Missouri farmers.
 The legislation was signed into law by Governor Mike Kehoe on July 14, 2025.
 Missouri Farm Bureau stated in response the legislation becoming law: "This is a significant win for our members and all rural Missourians.
 For years, our members have told us how desperately they needed another option to manage their health care expenses.
 The existing coverage options were simply out of reach or unavailable for too many hardworking families."

+Representative Hardwick with Representative Marlene Terry and Representative Marlon Anderson at the legislative baseball game at Busch Stadium in St. Louis, Missouri.

 In 2025, Hardwick introduced legislation to license and regulate video lottery terminals to replace "no chance" gaming machines, which have been subject of dispute with Missouri Gaming Commission as unregulated gambling and subject of lobbying by Steven Tilley representing Torch Electronics.